“You can always count on the dead to dish out more hurt.”

 The one-eyed wraith scowls, only for a sly look to enter his remaining eye as he raises his sword high above Kâmil and prepares to bring it down—just as the cafeteria doors burst open.

-Then he espies Philip Maldonato’s stern visage.
+Then the wraith espies Philip Maldonato’s stern visage.

 Caroline: Sixth battle, by Caroline’s count, if one gives credit to her stepmother’s trap.
 Though she doubts any histories will record that, nor the flight through the city’s streets, nor the initial battle within the gym.